kubedb/cli/docs/guides/memcached/monitoring/using-builtin-prometheus.md

 # Monitoring Memcached with builtin Prometheus

-This tutorial will show you how to monitor Memcached database using builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper.
+This tutorial will show you how to monitor Memcached server using builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper.

 ## Before You Begin